 Bad odours can be a huge turn-off for buyers, so it’s important you address these ahead of viewings if you want to sell your property as quickly as possible.
-Take the bins out before each viewing, check your plumbing is working; and consider lighting some candles or opening a window to allow some fresh air in.
+Take the bins out before each viewing, check your plumbing is working, and consider lighting some candles or opening a window to allow some fresh air in.

 Control the temperature

 If it’s cold outside, nothing is more inviting than entering a warm and cosy house.
 Similarly, if it’s the middle of summer, you want to retreat to a home that’s cool.
 It may sound strange, but you could help to sell your property quickly by controlling your temperature during viewings.
-You can also add extra cosy points by placing fresh towels in the bathroom, and turning on lamps for some ambience lighting.
+You can also add extra cosy points by placing fresh towels in the bathroom and turning on lamps for some ambience lighting.

 Remove personal touches

-If you have lot of toys lying around, or walls full of family photos, then it can be hard for would-be buyers to picture living in your home.
+If you have a lot of toys lying around, or walls full of family photos, then it can be hard for would-be buyers to picture living in your home.
 That being said, you don’t want to veer the other way and have your home looking cold and sterile.

 Have a walk-through of your home before viewings and remove anything that veers into something too personalised.
 We’d also recommend painting your walls in a neutral colour if you have the time, to enable viewers to get their creative juices flowing.